-The specialty-trained knee doctors at Desert Orthopaedic Center are the region's leading experts in assessing, diagnosing, and treating knee injuries and conditions.
+The specialty-trained knee doctors at Desert Orthopaedic Center, located in Las Vegas and Henderson, are regional experts in assessing, diagnosing, and treating knee injuries and conditions.

 Knee injuries often occur when the knee is in use, whether a person is at work, playing a sport, or using the knee in another way.
 But knee issues can also develop over time when a person isn’t even aware.The most common is the simple wear and tear that occurs when you use your knees in daily life over the years—such as bending down to pick up an item, walking up the stairs, or exercising.
 Diseases, such as arthritis, can also bring about pain.
 Because the knee is a weight-bearing joint, it means it not only undergoes stress due to use but also undergoes strain due to the weight that is put on it.
 One way to understand this is to think of a person’s own body weight—if that person is obese, the knee joints will undergo more stress than a person who is of average weight.
 Therefore, an obese person is at a higher risk for knee pain.